jezdez/envdir/README.rst

 to separate configuration from code.

-envdir allows you to set a series of environment variables at once to simplify maintaing complicated environments, for example in which you have multiple sets of those configuration variables depending on the infrastructure you run your program on (e.g. Windows vs. Linux, Staging vs. Production, Old system vs.
+envdir allows you to set a series of environment variables at once to simplify maintaining complicated environments, for example in which you have multiple sets of those configuration variables depending on the infrastructure you run your program on (e.g. Windows vs. Linux, Staging vs. Production, Old system vs.
 New system etc).